-- 114. If John Hancock has been provided with your date of birth and no investment instructions at the time of enrollment, then, on the date of your enrollment, you will be default enrolled into a Target Date (Lifecycle Portfolio) based on your year of birth and a retirement age of 67, and subject to the Target Date then in existence. - 224.
-This Fund is not a mutual fund, it is a Collective Investment Trust maintained by John Hancock Trust Company LLC ("JHTC"), a New Hampshire non-depository trust company.
-The Fund invests directly other CIT's maintained by JHTC and in the John Hancock Stable Value Guaranteed Income Fund, a stable value group annuity contract issued by John Hancock Life Insurance Company (USA). - 249.
-Depending on the Funds selected or recommended by the plan fiduciaries (and whether or not any Funds are recommended or selected), John Hancock and its affiliates may receive additional compensation from the Funds, in the form of 12b-1 fees, transfer agent fees, investment management fees, or otherwise.
+249. Depending on the Funds selected or recommended by the plan fiduciaries (and whether or not any Funds are recommended or selected), John Hancock and its affiliates may receive additional compensation from the Funds, in the form of 12b-1 fees, transfer agent fees, investment management fees, or otherwise.
 If the John Hancock Stable Value Guaranteed Investment Fund ('SVGIF') is selected or if the Fund selected invests in the SVGIF, John Hancock may earn more from amounts invested in its general account via SVGIF than the interest amount it credits to SVGIF contract holders, depending on investment and market conditions affecting the general account, in which case this 'spread' revenue is retained by John Hancock.
-The total revenue John Hancock and its affiliates receive from a fund advised or subadvised by John Hancock affiliates is higher than those advised or subadvised exclusively by unaffiliated entities. - 250.
-Effective on or about March 31, 2023, this sub-account invests in the R2 share class of the underlying collective investment trust.
-It previously invested in the R4 share class of the same underlying collective investment trust.
-Performance shown for periods prior to March 31, 2023 is based on the performance of the prior share class (R4), which had a higher expense ratio than the current share class (R2).
-Because the prior share class (R4) had a higher expense ratio, the performance shown would have been higher had the sub-account been invested in the R2 share class for the periods prior to March 31, 2023. - 251.
-Account balance reported may include assets transferred from another Fund, which was permanently closed on or about July 14, 2023.
-Please contact your John Hancock representative for more information. - 254.
-The name of this sub-account changed effective on or about July 14, 2023.
+The total revenue John Hancock and its affiliates receive from a fund advised or subadvised by John Hancock affiliates is higher than those advised or subadvised exclusively by unaffiliated entities.

+255. Account balance reported may include assets transferred from another Fund, which was permanently closed on or about July 20, 2024.
+Please contact your John Hancock representative for more information.